(Updated 5/20/20) A list of movies about mental health and substance abuse – includes PDF printable discussion questions

 effects or cognitive impairment; it could also fatally interact with other

 substances or medications.
 Furthermore, long-term use may lead to addiction.
 In

 sum, the majority of the literature suggests that kratom is, by no means, safe.

 That being said, when compared to shooting heroin, kratom is safe (a safer alternative, at least).
-And if someone chooses to use kratom to reduce/stop their opioid use, I won’t lecture about the “dangers” of kratom.
-Until we have more answers, I will hold to the view that kratom is a harm-reduction measure… and it has the potential to save lives.
+And if someone chooses to use it to reduce/stop their opioid use, I’ll view it as harm-reduction.
+Until we have more answers, I will hold to the harm-reduction view… it has the potential to save lives.